Achievable logoAchievable logo

 • Reports related to trade errors and cancel/rebills

-*Trial balances show all of the credits and debits (money in and money out) related to the broker-dealer’s business.
+*Trial balances list the credits and debits (money in and money out) related to the broker-dealer’s business.
 Here’s an example of one.
-You don’t need to know much about them except that they have a three-year retention requirement.
+For exam purposes, the key point is that trial balances have a three-year retention requirement.

 4 years

-There’s only one thing with a four-year retention requirement - customer complaints.
+There’s only one record with a four-year retention requirement: customer complaints.

 5 years